danobi/clipd/README.md

 1. Stand up `clipd_server.py` on a remote (or local) host somewhere
 2. Copy `config.ini` into `~/.config/clipd/config.ini` on all your client machines.
 Make sure you update the config.
 3. Symlink `clipd` into `/usr/local/bin`
+4. Install `pysocks` pip package

+## Configuration

+See provided `config.ini` for example configuration. `clipd` supports SOCKS5 proxies.
+If you don't wish to use that feature, then remove the section from the config.

 ## Protocol